xinyit/DC_Docusaurus_Site/README.md

-# Website
+### About

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+A clean documentation site for Urban Redevelopment Authority's Development Control Guidelines built using [Docusaurus 2](https://docusaurus.io/)

 ### Installation